 Cybersecurity and cyberattacks continue to dominate the news and the regulatory landscape in 2018.
 It is projected that they will continue to remain prominent issues for financial institutions for the foreseeable future.
 To anticipate future cyberattacks is a near impossibility; however, financial firms can be better equipped for mitigating the consequences of a cyberattack through the establishment of robust controls and procedures to bolster the policies they have in place.
-One of the cornerstones of this mitigation, is the formation of a detailed and vigorous training and mentorship program.
+One of the cornerstones of this mitigation is the formation of detailed and vigorous training and mentorship program.
 Through employee education, firms will have knowledgeable staff making informed decisions about cybersecurity issues and responding appropriately to cyber-incidents.

 In this month’s Risk Management Update, we outline the reasons mentorship and training on cybersecurity are important components to a firm’s cybersecurity policy and offer tips and suggestions on executing a comprehensive cybersecurity training program.